 The goal of QR codes was to provide a way for smartphone users to interact with marketing material in real time when there were no other options.
 Now, Image Recognition appears to be the logical next step.
 Why stick an intrusive 2D code on an item when technology can recognize the poster or product package itself?

 There are many features that branded apps – with Image Recognition tech inside – can enable:

 - Enable a scan-to-shop option for your products.

 - Create gamified experiences that can involve Augmented Reality.

 - Use geolocation for push-notifications or in-app messaging.

-Image Recognition apps allow you to improve customer engagement without jeopardizing the design of your print ad or product packaging.
+Image Recognition apps have been proved to be excellent QR code alternatives that allow you to improve customer engagement without jeopardizing the design of your print ad or product packaging.
 At the same time, it adds a myriad of possibilities and flexibility to better interact with your customers.